aws-observability/aws-otel-playground/README.md

 If you have trouble running after using the CLI to run `aws configure`, try setting the environment variables as described on that page, in particular `AWS_REGION`.

+Note that the `dynamodb-table` is only to create the table once, so it is normal for it to exist after creating the table.